 Address: Cankarjevo nabrežje 1

 - Divine Cafe – location by the Ljubljanica is perfect, but what I love the most is their tea.
-I love the smell of the tea and it is the best I’ve had in my life.
+I love the smell of the tea and it is one of the best I’ve had in Slovenia.
 And I love tea as much as I love coffee.

 Address: Cankarjevo nabrežje 7